YuchenZhangU/MDnotePublic/Remember/Git.md

 # interactively select
 git stash --patch

-# apply stash and create a new branch
+# create a new branch, switch to that branch and apply stash
 git stash branch <branch-name>

 ```